Farm animals

 "Life in the factory farm," she wrote, "revolves entirely around profits, and animals are accessed purely for their ability to convert feed into flesh or 'saleable products'."
 However, even though many people seem to agree with this, the consumption of meat and other animal products is still on the rise, not only in the West but even more dramatically in countries like India and China.
 Thus, ethical issues concerning the way farm animals are being treated will not go away.

-Below you will find a variety of publications about farm animal ethics and welfare.
+Below you will find a variety of recent publications about farm animal ethics and welfare.
 They are also sorted within the categories listed in the left menu bar.

 You can also search among all publications on the site here: